-To meet early filing deadlines, you should complete the FAFSA as soon as possible after October 1 for the coming year.
-It may be completed using estimated income, if necessary, to meet deadlines.
-You can make corrections later after you have filed your taxes.
+To meet early filing deadlines, you should complete the FAFSA as soon as possible after December for the coming year.
+It may be completed using prior prior year taxes.
+For example, 2022 taxes are used for the 2024-2025 FAFSA.

-Campus-based federal aid programs (Perkins Loans, Supplemental Educational Opportunity Grants, and Work-Study) are awarded on a first-come, first-served basis.
+Campus-based federal aid programs (Supplemental Educational Opportunity Grant, and Work-Study) are awarded on a first-come, first-served basis.

 Pell Grants and Direct Stafford and PLUS Loans are processed all year; however, early application assures the availability of funds when classes start.

-Information regarding Missouri state funding, including applications for those programs that require additional documentation, is online at the Missouri Department of Higher Education website.
+Information regarding Missouri state funding, including applications for those programs that require additional documentation, is online at the Missouri Department of Higher Education and Workforce Development website.
 State financial aid program deadlines are listed on the FAFSA.

 How To Apply

-The quickest way to apply for federal aid is online through the Web at www.fafsa.ed.gov.
-Both new and renewal applicants can complete the Free Application for Federal Student Aid by accessing this site.
-New applicants must apply for a FSA Username and Password to sign the FAFSA online.
-If you are a dependent student, one parent (whose information is on the FAFSA) will need a FSA Username and Password to sign the application electronically also.
-Your email for the FSA Username and Password may come back to you from the U.S. Department of Education or from email@example.com.
+The quickest way to apply for federal aid is online through the Web at www.studentaid.gov.
+Both new and renewal applicants can complete the Free Application for Federal Student Aid (FAFSA) by accessing this site.
+New applicants must apply for an FSA Username and Password to sign the FAFSA online.
+If you are a dependent student, one parent (whose information is on the FAFSA) will also need an FSA Username and Password to sign the application electronically.
+Your email for the FSA Username and Password may come back to you from the U.S. Department of Education or from firstname.lastname@example.org.

 What Happens Next

-After receiving a valid FAFSA, the Financial Aid Office will send freshmen a paper award letter with instructions on how to login to TruView and access the award acknowledgment process.
-For upperclassmen, we will send you an e-mail directing you to TruView to view and accept/decline the awards offered.
-Aid awards can also be monitored via the TruView student portal.
+After receiving a valid FAFSA, the Financial Aid Office at Truman will send freshmen a paper offer letter with instructions on how to log into TruView (Truman’s student portal) and access the online acceptance.
+For upperclassmen, we will send you an email directing you to TruView to view and accept/decline the aid offered.
+Aid offers can also be monitored via the TruView student portal.

 About a third of the federal student aid applications are selected for further review.
 If a student is selected, the Financial Aid Office will request a Verification Worksheet from your family along with additional tax information.
 Federal aid cannot be paid until the review is complete, so return these forms promptly.
 Only send verification information if your application was selected for review.
 For more information on verification, click here.